We want to make sure you receive the maternity healthcare that takes account of all your health needs and preferences.

 There is lots of evidence about the many benefits of skin-to-skin contact.
 We know that babies who have spent an hour in skin-to-skin contact are significantly less stressed after the birth experience.
 This means that their breathing and heart rate are more stable, they cry less, and when they start to feed, they digest their food better.

 Being close to their mother will help them to pick up some of the friendly bacteria from your skin and help protect them from catching infections now they are no longer protected inside you.

 When baby is in skin-to-skin contact, your baby is close to their food.
 They can see and smell the nipple/areola and this acts as a draw to encourage them to start to breastfeed.
 In addition, holding your baby in this way will help trigger the release of the hormones that help your breastmilk to start to flow and help you to bond with your baby and feel confident to look after them.

 Breastfeeding information and support available to women in North East Essex

 Essex Child and Family Wellbeing Service is managed by Virgin Care.
 Mothers can use the service by contacting their local Healthy Family Team or Family Hub:

 Health Family Teams aim to contact all women within 48 hours of discharge notification to support them with Infant Feeding.

 Colchester: 01206 742473

-ACE 0-19 Services and Colchester Hospital Maternity Services are both Unicef Baby Friendly Accredited and work in partnership to ensure continuity of care and support is available throughout north east Essex.
+Essex Child and Family Wellbeing Service and Colchester Hospital Maternity Services are Unicef Baby Friendly Accredited and work in partnership to ensure continuity of care and support.